Man arrested in connection with intel leak was a loner who was fascinated by war and weapons, former classmates say – KION546

 The 21-year-old Massachusetts man arrested by the FBI on Thursday in connection with the leaking of a trove of classified US government documents had a fascination with the military, guns and war, several former high school classmates told CNN.

-Jack Teixeira was arrested in Massachusetts without incident, Attorney General Merrick Garland said, and he made his initial appearance in US District Court in Boston on Friday morning.
+Jack Teixeira was arrested in Massachusetts without incident, Attorney General Merrick Garland said.
+He made his initial appearance in US District Court in Boston on Friday morning and was charged with unauthorized retention and transmission of national defense information and unauthorized removal of classified information and defense materials.

+Teixeira has a detention hearing scheduled for Wednesday and will remain detained until then.
+He did not enter a formal plea on Friday.

 Teixeira would sometimes wear camouflage to school, carried a “dictionary-sized book on guns” and behaved in a way that made some students uneasy, former classmates said.

-Note: This story has been updated with additional reporting and developments.